aceirus/PyTorch/README.md

    - Variable: Node in computational graph.
 This stores data and gradient.

    - Module: Neural network layer which will store state or learnable weights.

+### Advantages of PyTorch
+The following are the advantages of PyTorch:

+- easy to debug and understand the code

+- includes many layers as Torch

+- lot of loss functions

+- can be considered as NumPy extension to GPUs

+- allows building networks whose structure is dependent on computation itself

+### TensorFlow vs. PyTorch